xsoameix/lf2/README.md

 Fork and download this repository by [these steps](https://help.github.com/articles/fork-a-repo).

-Open the function you want to decomple, eg: `attack_process`
+Open the function you want to decompile, eg: `attack_process`

     cd lf2
     vim attack_process.rb